anvilsecure/aws-sigv4/README.md

 ## Usage
-Hit the "Import Profiles" button to automatically import credentials.
+Hit the "Import" button to automatically import credentials.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where.

-At a minimum, a profile should contain a keyId and a secretKey.
-Outgoing requests will be signed with the key associated with the keyId in the original request.
+At a minimum, a profile should contain a name, keyId, and secretKey.
+Outgoing requests will be signed with the profile associated with the keyId in the original request.
 If the keyId is not recognized, the message will be sent unmodifed.
 Alternatively, a "Default Profile" can be set which will be used to sign all outgoing requests regardless of the original keyId.

-region and service should almost always be left blank with the checkbox under "auto" selected.
-This will ensure the region and service in the original request are used which is what is wanted in most cases.
+Region and service should almost always be left blank.
+This will ensure the region and service in the original request are used which is desired in most cases.

 Profiles will be saved in the Burp settings store, including AWS keys, if "Persist Profiles" is checked.

-## Todo
-- Make UI look more like the rest of Burp by switching to a table for profiles with Add, Edit, Remove buttons.
-- Move "Custom Headers" to a table as well and give everything fixed max width.
-- Editable message request tab.